-Citation, bibliographic coupling, and co-citation networks can be constructed based on Web of Science, Scopus, or Crossref JSON files.
-VOSviewer then needs to process the cited references in these files.
-This is a highly challenging task, because cited references can be provided in many different formats and may suffer from various types of ambiguities and inconsistencies.
+When constructing citation, bibliographic coupling, or co-citation networks based on Web of Science, Scopus, or Crossref JSON files, VOSviewer needs to process the cited references in these files.
+This can be a highly challenging task, because cited references may be provided in many different formats and may suffer from various types of ambiguities and inconsistencies.
 Below we discuss how cited references are processed by VOSviewer.